 CC vs. BCC

 BCC stands for “blind carbon copy.”
-Unlike with CC, no one can see the list of recipients on the BCC list.
-For example, if you have email@example.com and firstname.lastname@example.org in the BCC list, Bob won’t know that Jake received the email, and Jake won’t know that Bob received the email.
+Unlike with CC, no one but the sender can see the list of BCC recipients.
+For example, if you have

 Someone on the BCC list can see everything else, including the CC list and the contents of the email.
-However, the BCC list is secret – no one can see this list.
-(If a person is on the BCC list, they’ll see only their own email on the BCC list.)
+However, the BCC list is secret—no one can see this list except the sender.
+If a person is on the BCC list, they’ll see only their own email on the BCC list.

 To vs. CC

 The To and CC fields work similarly.
 Whether you put four email addresses in the To field or put one email address in the To field and three in the CC field, the four people will all receive the same email.
-They’ll also be able to see every other recipients’ email address.
+They’ll also be able to see the email address of every other recipients in the To and CC fields.

-When it comes to email etiquette, the To field is generally used for the main recipients of your email.
-The CC field is used to send a copy to other interested parties for their information.
-This isn’t a concrete rule, and usage of To and CC can vary.
+When it comes to email etiquette, the To field is generally for the main recipients of your email.
+The CC field is for sending a copy to other interested parties for their information.
+This isn’t a concrete rule, and usage of To and CC varies.

 When to Use CC and BCC